abrahamc72/CapstonePBC/README.md

 	7.Clicking the small link on top should reset the app, also visiting http://localhost:8080 should do the same.

 Inside of app.js theres is a PostgreSQL database key.
-The database is free hosted by elephantsql.com
+The database is free and hosted by elephantsql.com Additionally there is a throwaway email used for the nodemailer function.

+If hosting the node.js server remotely replace all URLs in functions.js

 PostgreSQL tables